 Exotropia in an eye with poor vision is called sensory exotropia.
-In this case, the eye with reduced vision is unable to work together with the other eye, and therefore, the worse seeing eye may tend to drift outward.
+In this case, the eye with reduced vision is unable to work together with the other eye, and therefore, the poorly seeing eye may have a tendency to drift outward.
 Sensory exotropia may occur at any age.
 If the visual problem is treatable, it should be addressed as soon as possible.
 In cases of permanent vision loss, surgery to straighten the eye is often an option.